HU90m/TeamOptimisationWithRL/experiments/06_memory_lr/README.md

-# Experiment 04: Agent Type
-Compares policy gradient agents to Q-learning agents.
+# Experiment 06: Effect of learning rate on agent with binary memory

 - learning rates of 0.05, 0.01, 0.005, 0.001